You are here

 2021 Anna Watts

-The 2021 HEAD Mid-Career Prize is awarded to Dr. Anna Watts "For her trailblazing work in the understanding of neutronstar fluid dynamics, and developing and applying rigorous inference to obtain observational constraints on dense matter".
+The 2021 HEAD Mid-Career Prize is awarded to Dr. Anna Watts "for her trailblazing work in the understanding of neutronstar fluid dynamics, and developing and applying rigorous inference to obtain observational constraints on dense matter".
 Please see the HEAD press release for more information.

 2019 Enrico Ramirez-Ruiz